Originally published in April 2020, this post has been updated to update information and reflect current realities.

 Let’s put some perspective to it.
 Before the cascading crisis after crisis that is 2020, you may have been feeling stuck, wanting to move forward in life with a new career path.
 Now, you might feel both stuck and scared.

 The only constant is change, and even in uncertain times, we don't want to be ruled by doubt and fear.

 Coaching is an important, useful, hope-bringing skill set to take out into the world.
 Our coaches are leaders, and develop skills that have impact far beyond what we even know as they hold space for those who need it most.

-If you feel called to begin your coaching journey now, take a strong step in the direction of hope, resilience and prepare now for a brighter future.
-We'd love to talk to you, so let's talk.
+If you feel called to begin your coaching journey now, take a strong step in the direction of hope, and prepare now for a brighter future we'd love to talk to you.
+So let's talk.

 You're on my mind.